dereneaton/ipyrad/docs/userguide.rst

 .. _empirical_example:

-Empirical example
+Empirical examples
 -----------------
-The following tutorials show example assemblies with publicly available empirical data sets.
-The first analyzes a small RAD-seq data set from Eaton and Ree (2013).
+The following tutorials demonstrate assemblies of publicly available empirical data sets representing different data types.
+The first analysis (Eaton and Ree, 2013) can be assembled very quickly, and is re-used in our analysis cookbook recipes, below.
+The others include tips for optimizing ipyrad for use with that data type.

 .. toctree::
     :maxdepth: 1

     pedicularis_.rst
+    pairddrad_.rst
+    pairgbs_.rst
     xxxpedicularis_cli.rst

 Cookbook recipes